Indiana vs. Miami: An Undefeated Juggernaut Meets the Cinderella Playing at Home

 The Hurricanes’ path to Hard Rock Stadium has been equally remarkable, though for entirely different reasons.
 Miami entered the playoff as a 10-seed after a regular season that included two losses and a near-collapse against Georgia Tech in November.
 They were supposed to be eliminated in the first round.
 Instead, Mario Cristobal’s team shocked Texas A&M on the road, stunned defending champion Ohio State in the Cotton Bowl, and then outlasted Ole Miss in a Fiesta Bowl thriller that saw Carson Beck scramble for a game-winning touchdown with 19 seconds remaining.
 Miami will now play for the national championship in their home stadium, a circumstance that has never occurred in the BCS or CFP era and may never happen again.

 Curt Cignetti has orchestrated one of the most improbable turnarounds in college football history.
 He arrived at Indiana from James Madison in December 2023, inheriting a program that had won four games total over the previous two seasons.
 The Hoosiers went 7-5 in his first year, a respectable improvement that nobody outside Bloomington noticed.
-This season, they have become the sport’s most fascinating story, running through the Big Ten schedule without a loss and silencing every critic who dismissed their strength of schedule as insufficient preparation for playoff competition.
+This season, they have become the sport’s most fascinating story, running through the Big Ten schedule without a loss.
+ESPN’s David Pollack, who questioned Indiana’s strength of schedule throughout November, conceded after the Peach Bowl that the Hoosiers had proven they belonged with the sport’s best.

 Indiana’s Dominant Defense